 Demand for Staff

-Nursing/Medical/Care topped the rankings for temporary staff demand midway through the first quarter.
-Vacancies also grew across the other categories monitored by the survey, with the exception of Retail.
+IT & Computing and Engineering topped the rankings for permanent staff demand at the end of the first quarter.
+Increased vacancies were also seen across the other monitored sectors, with the exception of Retail.

 Nursing/Medical/Care saw by far the strongest increase in demand for temporary workers during March, with Hotel & Catering in second place.
 However, Executive & Professional and Retail both saw temp vacancies fall in the latest survey period.